 Synopsis: Glynn Jones was a Welsh poet, novelist and literary historian and a prolific figure within Welsh writing in the twentieth century.
 The Island of Apples is a brilliant study of a pre-adolescent boy’s romantic imagination and dangerous enthralment, set vividly between the industrial heartlands of Methyr Tydfil and the rural landscape of Carmarthenshire in the early twentieth century.
 The life of Dewi Davies is suddenly altered by the appearance of a stranger in his town, a youth from a seemingly glamorous background who possesses all that Dewi finds lacking in his own restricted existence.

-‘The theme is the departure of youth, and Glyn Jones has translated it into despairing action and marvelous natural imagery which convey, as strongly as I have ever experienced it, the sense of loss.’
+‘The theme is the departure of youth, and Glyn Jones has translated it into despairing action and marvellous natural imagery which convey, as strongly as I have ever experienced it, the sense of loss.’
 Irving Wardle

 The Island of Apples | UWP